mikegreiling/dotfiles/README.md

 # Mike Greiling's Dotfiles

-An itempotent set of scripts and config files to automate and synchronize my system environment across multiple machines.
+A set of config files and itempotent scripts used to automate and synchronize my system environment across multiple machines.

 ## About